From test to treatment

 In this first phase of work, we have separate strands of work: the immediate development and deployment of our mobile app Streams (which doesn’t include any AI), and a set of longer-term AI research projects.
 As these separate technologies become proven, we hope to bring them together so that patients and clinicians can benefit from AI-supported care wherever they are in the hospital.

 On mobile, we've already made exciting progress with a secure clinical app called Streams.
 The first version of Streams has now been deployed at the Royal Free and we’re delighted that the early feedback from nurses, doctors and patients has so far been really positive.
+To learn more about how Streams has been designed by closely working with clinicians, watch this video here.

 Some of the nurses using Streams at the hospital estimate that the app is saving them up to two hours per day, giving them more time to spend with patients in need.
 And we’re starting to hear the first stories of patients whose conditions were picked up and acted on faster thanks to Streams alerts.
 You can read more about this work here.